 Food is closely tied to identity.
 From our self-created identity rooted in current popular culture, to our family’s traditional identity, food reflects many aspects of who we are.
 This course will explore the role of food in development of identity, highlighting journeys of Boston immigrant populations spanning the city’s history.

-Taught by: Rich Gurney
+Faculty: Rich Gurney

 Chemicals provide the function consumers demand in everyday products.
 Neither the law nor FDA regulations require specific tests to demonstrate the safety of individual products or ingredients before cosmetics are sold.
 The potential unintended consequences of such hazardous chemicals are disproportionally impacting children and adults in low income, minority neighborhoods.
 This violates our definition of social and environmental justice where all people, regardless of race or economic status, have the right to live, work, play and learn in healthy, safe environments.
 The course will focus on: (1) key issues of social disparities related to exposure to hazardous chemicals; (2) how the field of green chemistry might offer solutions to achieve social and environmental justice; and (3) how to bring about awareness and change through education and outreach in Boston in collaboration with the Silent Spring Institute, the Warner Babcock Institute for Green Chemistry and the Beyond Benign Foundation.

-A Field Guide to Art in Boston
+A Field Guide to Art

 A Field Guide to Art in Boston visits Boston’s world-class institutions such as the Museum of Fine Arts, Gardner Museum, Institute of Contemporary Art, university and contemporary galleries.
 The course is about learning to look and express visual concepts through writing and analysis.
 The study of different times and cultures will enrich understanding of art of our own time.